bitovi/react-to-web-component/docs/api.md

   - `options.props` - Array of camelCasedProps to watch as String values or { [camelCasedProps]: "string" | "number" | "boolean" | "function" | "json" }

     - When specifying Array or Object as the type, the string passed into the attribute must pass `JSON.parse()` requirements.
     - When specifying Boolean as the type, "true", "1", "yes", "TRUE", and "t" are mapped to `true`.
-All strings NOT begining with t, T, 1, y, or Y will be `false`.
+All strings NOT beginning with t, T, 1, y, or Y will be `false`.
     - When specifying Function as the type, the string passed into the attribute must be the name of a function on `window` (or `global`).
 The `this` context of the function will be the instance of the WebComponent / HTMLElement when called.
     - If PropTypes are defined on the React component, the `options.props` will be ignored and the PropTypes will be used instead.
       However, we strongly recommend using `options.props` instead of PropTypes as it is usually not a good idea to use PropTypes in production.